 Monastery check-in is handled at the Monastery itself.
 Visitor keys are available at check-in time.

 Meals are included in your Monastery stay; most special dietary requests (e.g. vegetarian, vegan) can be accommodated.
 Please make your preferences known when you book your Monastery reservation.

 First-time observers may find the full-size Palomar campus map PDF helpful in finding your way around the Palomar site.

 There will be changes to our Monastery guest fee structure starting on 01 May 2018.
 Effective of that date:

 Occasionally alternative accommodations are necessary or convenient; in these circumstances please consult the actively updated list of Palomar Rentals.

 Outside normal business hours (typically weekdays 9a–4p) access to the Observatory compound is protected by a security gate.
-Gate access instructions are available through the Palomar Observer Login Page or from our Observatory Administrative Assistant Pam Thompson (phone 760-742-2100).
+Gate access instructions are available through the Palomar Observer Login Page or from the Observatory support staff (phone 760-742-2100).